Inspired-glass - commissioning a stained-glass window or panel - things to consider

 If you’ve seen a design or colour combination that you like - please let me see them - as they will speed up the design process.
 I prefer not to do a direct copy of another artist’s work (certainly not without asking their permission) - although other work can act as a good starting-point for your design.
 Very often it is helpful to see three or four images of work that you like, and a similar number of ‘don’t likes’ - as this all helps to get an idea of what you are looking for.

 Interior windows / doors and panels don’t present any special difficulties - but, if the stained glass is to be fitted to an external window then some decisions have to be made.
-My preference is to install the stained-glass panel in addition to the conventional double-glazed windows.
+My preference is to install the stained-glass panel as a third-layer in addition to the conventional double-glazed windows.
 Sometimes simple unobtrusive mounting clips can be used to secure the panel against the window-frame - other times it’s easier to construct a timber sub-frame and mount the panel within that.

 Developing a design

-We use a specialised computer CAD program, which allows us to develop a design and ‘virtually’ fill in the glass sections to get an impression of how the finished piece will look.
+I use a specialised computer CAD program, which allows us to develop a design and ‘virtually’ fill in the glass sections to get an impression of how the finished piece will look.
 At this stage we can try different glass colours, textures etc. and arrive at a final design.
-The images we generate can be emailed back and forth - so the design process can take place ‘remotely’.
+The images I generate can be emailed back and forth - so the design process can take place ‘remotely’.

 At some stage it will probably be helpful for you to visit my studio and see some samples of glass - I usually have some 400 samples available, and we can discuss the various possibilities 'hands on'.